 We consider coherent sheaves over the projective space $\PP_B^n$ for a suitable ring $B$.
 Any such coherent sheaf $\F$ can be described by a graded module over the polynomial ring $S:=B[x_0,\ldots,x_n]$.
 Even though this representation is not unique, among the different graded $S$-modules representing $\F$ there is the distinguished representative $H^0_\bullet(\F)$, the module of twisted global sections\footnote{$H^0_\bullet(\F) := \bigoplus_{p\in \Z}H^0(\PP_B^n,\F(p))$.}.
 In general the module of twisted global sections is not finitely generated, but any of its truncations $H^0_{\geq d}(\F)$ is.

 In this paper we treat the functor $H^0_{\geq d}$ constructively.
 It is well-known that the ideal transform functor computes $H^0_{\geq d}$, which we state as Theorem \ref{thm:Dm}.
 Furthermore, in Theorem \ref{thm:tate_monad} we present a new recursive algorithm, inspired by \cite{EFS,ES}, to compute $H^0_{\geq d}$.
-The \nameft{Tate} resolution in loc.\ cit.\ incorporates all higher cohomologies, whereas our new algorithm introduces a smaller resolution, called the purely linear saturation, which is tailored to $H^0_\bullet$ and computationally more efficient as it discards all higher cohomologies.
+The \nameft{Tate} resolution in loc.\ cit.\ incorporates all higher cohomologies\footnote{See the introduction to Section~\ref{sec:saturate_linear_complex} and Remark~\ref{rmrk:E1}.}, whereas our new algorithm introduces a smaller complex, called the purely linear saturation, which is tailored to $H^0_\bullet$ and computationally more efficient as it discards all higher cohomologies.
 This paper presents a categorical setup which yields unified elementary proofs of both theorems.

 A central notion in this paper is that of the linear regularity.
 We use it in Corollary~\ref{coro:saturating_power} for the convergence analysis of the inductive limit defining the ideal transform and in Corollary~\ref{coro:defect_of_saturation} to give the number of recursion steps in our new algorithm.
 Like the \nameft{Tate} resolution, the \nameft{Castelnuovo-Mumford} regularity incorporates all higher cohomologies.
 And again, the linear regularity is an adaption to $H^0_\bullet$ which discards all higher cohomologies.
 It follows that the linear regularity is smaller or at most equal to the \nameft{Castelnuovo-Mumford} regularity.
 This provides another reason why computing the purely linear saturation is more efficient than computing the Tate resolution.